KlutzyBubbles/kards-discord-bot/README.md

 **Notes**

-- All parameters are case insensative
+- All parameters are case insensitive
 - Nation names can be partly filled as it is a search not a match
 - Kredit value 7 includes cards with a cost of 7 or more, this is just how the kards api works
 - Providing anything other than `true|yes|y` for spawnable will just result in false